frePPLe/frepple/doc/user-guide/modeling-wizard/manufacturing-bom/manufacturing-orders.rst

 Field            Type              Description
 ================ ================= ===========================================================
-status           non-empty string  For confirmed purchase orders, the status should be "confirmed". operation        non-empty string  The operation that should be run for the manufacturing orders. end date         DateTime          The date the manufacturing order ends. quantity         number            The produced item quantity.
+status           non-empty string  For confirmed purchase orders, the status should be "confirmed". operation        operation         The operation that should be run for the manufacturing orders. end date         DateTime          The date the manufacturing order ends. quantity         number            The produced item quantity.
 ================ ================= ===========================================================